 - Immunotherapy, antigen targeting, cytokines, and remyelination are experimental therapies that may alter the course of the disease

 Surgical and Other Procedures

-Surgery may be used to treat severe and disabling tremors or to reduce severe spasms.
+Surgery may help treat severe and disabling tremors and reduce severe spasms.

 Complementary and Alternative Therapies

 A comprehensive treatment plan for MS may include a range of complementary and alternative medical therapies (CAM).
 Always work with a knowledgeable provider when seeking CAM therapies for the treatment of MS. Some CAM therapies may interfere with conventional treatments.
 Inform all of your providers about any CAM therapies you are considering.

 These nutritional tips may help reduce symptoms:

 - Eliminate all suspected food allergens, including dairy, wheat (gluten), soy, chocolate, corn, preservatives, and food additives.
 Your provider may want to test you for food allergies.

 - Eat more antioxidant-rich foods (green, leafy vegetables and peppers) and fruits (blueberries, tomatoes, and cherries).

 - Avoid refined foods, such as white breads, pastas, and sugar.